-1. Discharge the refrigerant from the ice maker.

-2. Unsweat the refrigerant connections:
+- 1. Recover the refrigerant from the ice maker. - 2.
+Unsweat the refrigerant connections:

+Heat sink the TXV body when unsweating or resweating the adjacent tubing.
-b) At the suction line at the joint about 3" from the evaporator.

-- 3. Remove the evaporator. - 4.
-Unsweat the drier from the liquid line.

-5. After installing a new water seal in the new evaporator (see "To Replace the Water Seal") sweat in the new evaporator at the old connections.

-6. Install an new drier in the liquid line.

-7. Evacuate the system until dehydrated, then weigh in the nameplate charge.
-Check for leaks.

-8. Install auger, breaker, breaker bearing assembly, and ice discharge chute in reverse order of disassembly.
+- b) At the suction line at the joint about 3" from the evaporator. - 3.
+Remove the evaporator. - 4.
+Unsweat the drier from the liquid line. - 5.
+After installing a new water seal in the new evaporator (see "To Replace the Water Seal") sweat in the new evaporator at the old connections. - 6.
+Install an new drier in the liquid line. - 7.
+Evacuate the system until dehydrated, then weigh in the nameplate charge.
+Check for leaks. - 8.
+Install auger, breaker, breaker bearing assembly, and ice discharge chute in reverse order of disassembly.
 See "To Reassemble Evaporator and Auger"